 Nunns & Fischer

-One of the most illustrious and historical piano makers in American history were brothers Robert and William Nunns.
-Robert & Willian Nunns established their firm of R & W Nunns in 1823.
-The firm built pianos both under their own name and also for the prominent Dubois & Stodart Piano Company of New York City until 1836.
+R & W Nunns: Brothers Robert & William Nunns immigrated to New York from London in 1821.
+Both having a background in piano building, the brothers worked as journeymen for the firm of “Kearsing & Sons“.
+Robert & Willian Nunns established their firm of “R & W Nunns” in 1823.
+The firm built pianos both under their own name and also for the prominent Dubois & Stodart Piano Company of New York City.

 Mid 19th Century Advertisement For Nunns & Fischer Piano Company